 - Punctuated!
 For!
 Emphasis! / Precision F-Strike: "FUCK!
 BARBRA!
 STREISAND!"

-- Ripped from the Headlines: The plot was inspired by Tom Hanks' acceptance speech for his Philadelphia Oscar, where Hanks thanked a gay teacher that he didn't know was still closeted.
+- Ripped from the Headlines: The plot was inspired by Tom Hanks' acceptance speech for his Philadelphia Oscar, where Hanks thanked a gay teacher that he didn't know was still closeted; said teacher got a ridiculous amount of media attention in his hometown.

-- Shaming the Mob: Not a violent one, but rather an apathetic one.
+- Shaming the Mob: Low-key example.
 Cameron Drake starts it off by asking questions which destroy their farce of a story that Howard "resigned for the good of the students."
 Then his students claim they are gay, because it rubbed off of them from Howard.
 Then his brother Walter steps in to shame the community by claiming he still likes his brother and admits, by the faculty's logic, he must be gay as well.
 Then Howard's parents claim they're gay.
 Then the whole town slowly stands up in support.

-- Straight Gay / Flamboyant Gay: Howard and Peter both straddle the line, Peter leaning towards Straight and Howard towards Flamboyant.
+- Straight Gay/Camp Gay: Howard and Peter both straddle the line, Peter leaning towards Straight and Howard towards Camp.

 - Transparent Closet